tidyverse/tidyverse.org/content/blog/forcats-1-0-0/index.md

 <span></span></code></pre>

 </div>

+When the `NA` is stored in the levels, there's no missing value in the underlying integer values, because the value of level 3 is `NA`.

 `NA`s in the values tend to be best for data analysis, because [`is.na()`](https://rdrr.io/r/base/NA.html) works as you'd expect. `NA`s in the levels are useful if you need to control where missing values are shown in a table or a plot.
 To make it easier to switch between these forms, forcats now comes [`fct_na_value_to_level()`](https://forcats.tidyverse.org/reference/fct_na_value_to_level.html) and [`fct_na_level_to_value()`](https://forcats.tidyverse.org/reference/fct_na_value_to_level.html).